Key takeaways

 Support for anxiety and suicide

 Suicide is the 11th leading cause of death in the United States, according to the American Foundation for Suicide Prevention.
-In 2022, 49,476 Americans died by suicide, and there were an estimated 1.6 million suicide attempts.
+In 2023, 49,316 Americans died by suicide, and there were an estimated 1.5 million suicide attempts.
 The relationship between anxiety and suicide has been studied for years, but results seem inconclusive.
-One study suggests that anxiety disorders are statistically significant but weak predictors of suicide ideation and attempts.
+One study suggests that anxiety disorders are statistically significant, but weak, predictors of suicide ideation and attempts.
 Another study found that having a personality disorder with panic disorder or PTSD is strongly associated with suicide attempts.
 A third study found links between social anxiety and suicidality in adolescents, but researchers also reported that findings are “limited by the small number of studies of mixed quality.”

 Regardless, anyone seeking support for anxiety or suicidal thoughts can contact the Suicide Crisis Lifeline by calling or texting 988.
-You can also find resources on the Anxiety & Depression Association of America (ADAA) website.
+There are also resources on the Anxiety & Depression Association of America (ADAA) website.

 Anxiety questions and answers

-According to Our World in Data, approximately 4.4% of the global population has anxiety.
-The World Health Organization (WHO) reports that an estimated 301 million people experienced anxiety in 2019.
+According to the World Health Organization (WHO), approximately 4.4% of the global population has anxiety, and an estimated 359 million people experienced anxiety in 2021.

 What races or ethnicities are more prone to anxiety disorders?

-Data from the CDC indicates that non-Hispanic white adults are more likely than Hispanic, non-Hispanic Black, or non-Hispanic Asian adults to experience symptoms of anxiety.
+Data from the Centers for Disease Control and Prevention (CDC) indicate that non-Hispanic white adults are more likely than Hispanic, non-Hispanic Black, or non-Hispanic Asian adults to experience symptoms of anxiety in the U.S.

 How many people have anxiety in the United States?

-Anxiety is the most common mental disorder, affecting 40 million adults in the United States, according to NAMI.
-According to the CDC, about 10% of adolescents ages 3–17 years have anxiety.
+Anxiety is the most common mental disorder, affecting 40 million adults in the United States, according to ADAA.
+According to the CDC, about 11% of adolescents aged 3–17 years have anxiety.

 Who is mostly affected by anxiety?